ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### User settings

-As a result of moving it to the [`ezplatform-user`](https://github.com/ezsystems/ezplatform-user) package, the following deprecated code for handling the user settings has been dropped:
+As a result of moving user settings to the [`ezplatform-user`](https://github.com/ezsystems/ezplatform-user) package, the following deprecated code for handling the settings has been dropped:

 - `EzSystems\EzPlatformAdminUi\UserSetting\`
 - `EzSystems\EzPlatformAdminUi\Pagination\Pagerfanta\UserSettingsAdapter`